Macaroni pie

+Macaroni cheese pie is a pie dish based on baked macaroni and cheese.
+Primary ingredients may include elbow macaroni, cheese, and milk.

 Preparation

 Typical ingredients in macaroni pie include macaroni pasta, cheese, milk, butter, flour, salt, pepper and various spices.
 Additional ingredients sometimes used include onion and bread crumbs.
 Other ingredients may also be used.
 It can be prepared as a low-fat dish using reduced fat cheese and skim milk.
 Some versions, such as those in Scotland, are prepared using a pie crust, while others are not.
 It may be served sliced into wedges.

 By region

-Caribbean

 In the Caribbean, macaroni pie is typically prepared without using a pie crust.
 In the Caribbean, it is sometimes consumed cold, which may be referred to as "Caribbean style".